whatwg/web-history/README.md

   first version released.

 - [Opera Mini](http://en.wikipedia.org/wiki/Opera_Mini)
-  released; during the next five years, it will end up consistently accounting for more than 25% of all mobile Web-browsing traffic -- at its peak usage in early 2010, for more than 40% of all mobile Web-browsing traffic -- though after its usage peaks, it will gradually drop until it reaches less than 5%.
+  released; it will play a role in expanding Web access to more parts of the world, and will end up consistently accounting for a significant percentage of worldwide mobile Web-browsing traffic.

 - [JSON Internet Draft published](http://ietfreport.isoc.org/all-ids/draft-crockford-jsonorg-json-00.txt)
   by Doug Crockford; however, it had already been documented by Crockford